Baby Skin Care

 How to treat skin these common skin conditions

 Most bumps or rashes are harmless and will go away on their own.
 The bumps should not cause your baby any pain, itching, or other discomforts.
+If the bumps or rash seem to make your baby fussy, or your baby's face is very oily, you can care for their skin irritation by:

 • Gently wash their face with warm water and patting dry.